 The whirlwind combination of puberty, hormones, high school years, and the growing need for independence can be a challenge for any parent.
 The eye rolling, the sarcasm, the moody silence or sudden anger all can take their toll, leaving you vacillating between yelling and wanting to tear your hair out.

-Take a deep breath and remind yourself they are pushing for their independence and see if you can find ways to offer a bit more autonomy.
+Take a deep breath and remind yourself this won't last forever and that they are pushing for their independence even as they are forced to remain in the house and interact with us.
+See if you can find ways to hold space and offer them a bit more autonomy.
+What often helps me is to think of our conversation as a negotiation; we are both trying to get something from the other–can I find a place to meet in the middle?
 These 6 tips will help you have a more peaceful and healthy relationship with your teen.

 1. No Nagging.
 I admit it, I am a nagger.
 It’s not pretty, but hey, I’m not perfect.
 So If you’re getting attitude, take a quick look in the mirror and see what you’re doing.
 Could you be nagging; can you sound kinder?
 Instead of saying to my kids, “why aren’t you studying; you have a test tomorrow!”
 I have learned my daughter needs quiet time after school.
 It’s better all around when I say, “Hey, i know you need to have some downtime–what time do you want to switch gears and study for your test?”
 By speaking gently I get more of an answer than a grunt or mini explosion.
 Sometimes just the tone of voice can lower the stress in the room.